avuan/PyMPA37/docs/source/sub/main.pympa.rst

 Columns in 200.100723.cat file are:

-- Template number corresponding to the python line index in file templates.zmap (event catalog)
+- 1.Template number corresponding to the python line index in file templates.zmap (event catalog)
-- UTC Date and Time (2010-07-23T02:20:29.833321Z) Time precision selection is possible in parameters24 input file
+- 2.UTC Date and Time (2010-07-23T02:20:29.833321Z) Time precision selection is possible in parameters24 input file
-- Magnitude estimated as in Peng and Zhao (2009).
+- 3.Magnitude estimated as in Peng and Zhao (2009).
 The magnitude of the detected event is calculated as the median value of the maximum amplitude ratios for all channels between the template and detected event, assuming that a 10-fold increase in amplitude corresponds to a one-unit increase in magnitude.
-- Average cross-correlation estimated from the channels that concurred to the detection.
+- 4.Average cross-correlation estimated from the channels that concurred to the detection.
 This value is estimated using a time shift between the channels that optimized the stacked CFT.
-- Threshold value (ratio between the amplitude of the CFT stacking and the daily MAD Median Absolute Deviation).
+- 5.Threshold value (ratio between the amplitude of the CFT stacking and the daily MAD Median Absolute Deviation).
 The higher the threshold the most probable the detection.
 This value is estimated using a time shift between the channels that optimized the stacked CFT.
-- Average cross-correlation estimated from the channels that concurred to the detection at no time shift.
+- 6.Average cross-correlation estimated from the channels that concurred to the detection at no time shift.
-- Threshold value (ratio between the amplitude of the CFT stacking and the daily MAD Median Absolute Deviation).
+- 7.Threshold value (ratio between the amplitude of the CFT stacking and the daily MAD Median Absolute Deviation).
 No time shift of the signal cross-correlation functions is allowed.
-- Number of channels for which the cross-correlation is over a certain lower bound (e.g. 0.35)
+- 8.Number of channels for which the cross-correlation is over a certain lower bound (e.g. 0.35)

 Single Channel Statistics is listed in a .stats file (e.g. 200.100723.stats)